FRAMily-Community/fram-software/README.md

 | **FRAMifier** | Standalone browser-based model creation, multi-level abstraction, expressions, metadata, and dynamic simulation | HTML, CSS, and JavaScript | [Access FRAMifier, source code, and documentation](https://github.com/pwgbots/framifier) | Bots, P. W. G., & Adriaensen, A. (2025). *Semantical challenges in FRAM while developing the FRAMifier.* 17th FRAMily and 7th International Workshop on Safety-II in Practice.
 [View DOI record](https://doi.org/10.5281/zenodo.15632732) See also: Bots, P. W. G. (2025). *FRAMifier: A graphical editor and simulation tool in support of the Functional Resonance Analysis Method.* [View the GitHub repository](https://github.com/pwgbots/framifier) |
 | **FRAMLab** | Standalone next-generation platform for model creation, dynamic simulation, advanced analytics, what-if analysis, and integration | Browser-based open-source research platform; work in progress; developed at the TUM Chair of Ergonomics | Public GitHub repository in preparation | **Citation forthcoming.** FRAMLab is currently a work-in-progress research platform; a recommended scientific citation has not yet been specified. |

+## Model Exchange and Interoperability

+As FRAM continues to evolve, methodological and software innovation will naturally lead to a growing diversity of tools and approaches.
+To keep both new and legacy models accessible across the community, a common software-independent exchange format is essential.

+The FRAMily Community proposes the `.xfmv` specification and its documented GitHub data structure as the canonical exchange format for FRAM models.

+FRAM-compatible software may use its own internal data representation, provided that it can import and export conformant `.xfmv` files without altering or losing the model's:

+- Functional structure
+- Semantics
+- Function and coupling identifiers
+- Six FRAM aspects
+- Couplings
+- Metadata

+This approach allows tools to innovate independently while supporting interoperability, reproducibility, model preservation, and exchange across the FRAM software ecosystem.

+For the current specification and file-structure documentation, consult the `.xfmv` documentation provided through the FMV sources linked in this repository.

 ---

 ## Choosing a Tool